 That box of baking soda sitting in your fridge can do more than just whiten your teeth

-Apart from expensive supplements claiming to reduce muscle soreness, there’s a cheaper and possibly more effective way to ease pain: drinking baking soda.
+Apart from supplements claiming to reduce muscle soreness, there’s a cheaper and possibly more effective way to ease pain: baking soda.

-Always remember that the amount of baking soda to be taken is based on your age and that it is just a short-term relief rather than a long-term solution for muscle pain.
+Always remember that the amount you consume is based on age and that it is just a short-term relief rather than a long-term solution for muscle pain.
 The general recommended intake of baking soda for adults is about 200 to 300 mg per kilogram of body weight mixed with one liter of water.
 To avoid side effects, sip it slowly and drink every two hours.